 Tension Headache Symptoms

-• Not worse with physical activity
+- Not made worse with physical activity

 Tension Headache Treatment

-Physiotherapy can help with musculoskeletal headache by teaching relaxation, performing mobilisation techniques, giving exercises, manual muscle stretching and trigger point treatments.
+Physiotherapy can help with musculoskeletal headaches by teaching relaxation, performing mobilisation techniques, giving exercises, manual muscle stretching and trigger point treatments.
 Soft tissue massage and acupuncture have also been shown to have beneficial effects on headache.
 Patients should continue a programme of relaxation, cervical range of motion exercises, stretches and overall fitness training.

 References:

-1. Tension Headache – Medscape
+- Tension Headache – Medscape

-2. Headache – Tension Type.
+- Headache – Tension Type.
 National Institute for Health and Clinical Excellence.

-Last Review Date: 08-01-2020
+Last Review Date: 17-10-2024

-Next Review Date: 07-01-2022
+Next Review Date: 16-10-2025